acjay/taggy/README.md

 For testing changes:

+1. Merge `master` into `development`.
 1. Bump the version in `build.sbt` as appropriate, and add `-SNAPSHOT` to the end of the version number.
-2. Update the `libraryDependencies` line above in anticipation of the next version.
+1. Update the `libraryDependencies` line above in anticipation of the next version.
+1. Update the *Changelog* as noteworthy changes are made.
-3. Use the `sbt +publish` task to push snapshots to Maven Central.
+1. Use the `sbt +publish` task to push snapshots to Maven Central.
-4. Update the *Changelog* as noteworthy changes are made.
-5. During the testing period, merge new changes into the `development` branch, so that the `master` branch on Github always reflects the latest version on Maven Central.
+1. During the testing period, merge new changes into the `development` branch, so that the `master` branch on Github always reflects the latest version on Maven Central.

 For releasing new versions:

 1. Remove the `-SNAPSHOT` suffix in `build.sbt`.
-2. Publish to Maven Central staging using `sbt +publish-signed`.
+1. Publish to Maven Central staging using `sbt +publish-signed`.
-3. Follow [the Maven Central workflow](http://central.sonatype.org/pages/releasing-the-deployment.html) for releasing the next version, logging in to Maven Central Nexus with an account set up with the privilege to publish to [the Open Source Project Repository Atomic Store entry](https://issues.sonatype.org/browse/OSSRH-20964).
+1. Follow [the Maven Central workflow](http://central.sonatype.org/pages/releasing-the-deployment.html) for releasing the next version, logging in to Maven Central Nexus with an account set up with the privilege to publish to [the Open Source Project Repository Atomic Store entry](https://issues.sonatype.org/browse/OSSRH-20964).
-4. Merge `development` into `master` to update the canonical version on Github.

 For reference on this process, you may want to see the following links: